chef/automate/components/automate-chef-io/content/docs/data-lifecycle.md

 ### Service Groups

-The service group data lifecycle settings appear in the browser, but you cannot change these settings in the browser.
+The service group data lifecycle settings allow you to label health check reports as disconnected and automatically remove them after a set amount of time.
-Instead, you use the API to adjust these settings.
 The default is to label health check reports as disconnected after 5 minutes, and remove disconnected services after 5 days.

 ### Client Runs